AKSW/RDFUnit/README.md

-Databugger
+RDFUnit
 ==========

-This repository contains the *Databugger* -- a tool for test-driven quality evaluation of Linked Data quality.
+This repository contains the *RDFUnit* -- a tool for test-driven quality evaluation of Linked Data quality.
 Further background information about the underlying *Test Driven Data Quality Methodology* can be looked up in our [submission](http://svn.aksw.org/papers/2014/WWW_Databugger/public.pdf) for World Wide Web Conference 2014.
-The results of this work are available [here](https://github.com/AKSW/Databugger/tree/master/data/archive/WWW_2014) .
+The results of this work are available [here](https://github.com/AKSW/RDFUnit/tree/master/data/archive/WWW_2014) .
 This methodology defines 16 data quality test patterns which are SPARQL query templates expressing certain common error conditions.
 After having instantiated such patterns for a concrete dataset possible errors of the corresponding kind can be detected.
 An example would be the following pattern: